rogeriotaques/bookkeepr/README.md

 ```

 > [!NOTE]
-> All the data will be stored in `/tmp/bookkeepr` folder in your local machine.
+> By running the docker as above, all the data will be stored in `/tmp/bookkeepr` folder in your local machine.

 ### Running the Docker image in `PRODUCTION `

+BookKeeper is ready to be deployed so you can use it on the cloud.

+For that, you need to spare a server where you can deploy and run docker containers.
+These steps assume your server has Docker installed.

-Once you SSH into the server, run the following command to download the image:
+Once you have SSHed into the server, run the following command to download the image:

 ```sh
 $ docker pull abtzco/bookkeepr:latest
 ```

-Remove any existing container:
+If you already have an old version of BookKeepr docker running, remove the existing container with the command below.
+If not, skip this step.

 ```sh
 $ docker rm -f bookkeepr